calliope-project/calliope/doc/user/configuration.rst

 To run a model, two things are needed: a *model definition* (also referred to as the *model settings*) that define such things as technologies, locations, costs and constraints, and *run settings*, which specify how the given model should be run.
 At its most basic, these two components can be specified in just two YAML files:

 * ``model.yaml`` which sets up the model and may import any number of additional files in order to split large models up into manageable units.
-It mus also specify, via the ``data_path:`` directive, the directory with data files for those technologies that have data explicit in space and time.
+It must also specify, via the ``data_path:`` directive, the directory with data files for those technologies that have data explicit in space and time.
 The data directory must contain, at a minimum, a file called ``set_t.csv`` which defines the model's timesteps.
 See :ref:`configuration_timeseries` below for more information on this.
 * ``run.yaml`` which sets up run-specific and environment-specific settings such as which solver to use.
 It must also, with the ``model:`` directive, specify which model should be run by pointing to that model's primary model configuration file (e.g., ``model.yaml``).

 Either of these files can have an arbitrary name, but for consistency we will refer to them as ``run.yaml`` (for the run settings) and ``model.yaml`` (for the model definition).